minio/docs/source/concepts/erasure-coding.rst

 Erasure coding requires a minimum of 4 drives is only available with :ref:`distributed <minio-installation-comparison>` MinIO deployments.
-Erasure coding is is a core requirement for the following MinIO features:
+Erasure coding is a core requirement for the following MinIO features:

 - :ref:`Object Versioning <minio-bucket-versioning>`
 - :ref:`Server-Side Replication <minio-bucket-replication>`